Don Cheadle: 1993–2001: Rise to prominence

 Cheadle first received widespread notice for his portrayal of Mouse Alexander in the 1995 film Devil in a Blue Dress, for which he won Best Supporting Actor awards from the Los Angeles Film Critics Association and the National Society of Film Critics and earned nominations for similar awards from the Screen Actors Guild and the NAACP Image Awards.
 Following soon thereafter was his performance in the title role of the 1996 HBO TV movie Rebound: The Legend of Earl "The Goat" Manigault.
 In 1997, he starred in John Singleton's historical drama Rosewood and in the disaster film Volcano.
 In the same year, he appeared in Paul Thomas Anderson's period drama Boogie Nights.
 The following year, he appeared in Out of Sight.
 The film was an adaptation of Elmore Leonard's 1996 novel of the same name and the first of Cheadle's many collaborations with director Steven Soderbergh.

 Cheadle's portrayal of Sammy Davis Jr. in the 1998 TV movie The Rat Pack won him a Golden Globe Award and an Emmy nomination.
 A year later he starred as Grant Wiggins, a school teacher in the film A Lesson Before Dying, which won the Primetime Emmy Award for Outstanding Television Movie.
 It was based on the novel of the same name by Ernest J. Gaines.
 He had two major film roles in 2000, starring as Montel Gordon, a DEA agent in Traffic and as Luke Graham in the sci-fi film Mission to Mars.
 The following year, he played Basher Tarr in the heist film Ocean's Eleven, a remake of the 1960 Rat Pack original.
 He joined an ensemble cast including George Clooney, Brad Pitt, Matt Damon, Andy García, and Julia Roberts, and reprised his role for the sequels Ocean's Twelve in 2004 and Ocean's Thirteen in 2007.
 He starred alongside Hugh Jackman and John Travolta in the 2001 action thriller film Swordfish.
+Also in the same year, he appeared in a minor role in Rush Hour 2 with Jackie Chan and Chris Tucker.

 Cheadle made a guest appearance in the ninth season of the television series ER, playing the role of Paul Nathan, a medical student who suffers from Parkinson's disease.
 For this performance, he was nominated for an Emmy Award in the category of Outstanding Guest Actor in a Drama Series.